Five (1951 film)

-Five is a 1951 American independent horror science fiction film that was produced, written, and directed by Arch Oboler.
-The film stars William Phipps, Susan Douglas Rubeš, James Anderson, Charles Lampkin, and Earl Lee.
+Five is a 1951 American independent horror/science-fiction film that was produced, written and directed by Arch Oboler.
+The film stars William Phipps, Susan Douglas Rubeš, James Anderson, Charles Lampkin and Earl Lee.
 Five was distributed by Columbia Pictures.

-The film's storyline involves one woman and four men, the apparent sole survivors of a war using a new type of atomic bomb.
-It appears to have wiped out the rest of the human race while leaving all infrastructure intact.
-The five come together at a remote, isolated hillside house, where they try to figure out how to survive and come to terms with the loss of their own personal worlds.
+The film's plot involves one woman and four men, the apparent sole survivors of a war using a new type of atomic bomb.
+It appears to have annihilated the rest of the human race while leaving all infrastructure intact.
+The five people meet at a remote, isolated hillside house, where they try to determine how to survive and come to terms with the loss of their own personal worlds.